mheberger/upstream-delineator/README.md

 This means that the you should not input points that are too closely spaced along a river.
 You can view MERIT-Basin catchments in GIS, or on the Global Watersheds web app:
 [https://mghydro.com/watersheds](https://mghydro.com/watersheds).
 On the map, at the top right, there is a basemap selector widget -- check the box to activate 'MERIT-Basins unit catchments.'
+Zoom in to at least zoom level 8 in order to enable this option.

 ## <a name="step5">4.
 Update `subbasins_config.py`</a>